Welcome to today's edition of the Rush 24-7 podcast.

 You have to accept that the country doesn't see any problem with the media.

-Now the media wants you to think that, but does anybody think that there are people in this country that there's no one in this country that holds a Democratic Party out as the enemy?
+Now, the media wants you to think that, but does anybody think that there are people in this country, that there's no one in this country that holds a Democratic Party out as the enemy?

-I'm telling you, and you well, you are one.
+I'm telling you, and you, well, you are one.

 You are many who do.

-The idea that only Republicans are hated and despised.
+The idea that only Republicans are hated and despised, don't get caught up in this stuff, folks.

-The Chinese, uh the Chinese feel disrespected because of uh whatever.
+The Chinese feel disrespected because of whatever.

 It's Bush's fault.